depcheck/depcheck/README.md

 depcheck [directory] [arguments]
 ```

 The `directory` argument is the root directory of your project (where the `package.json` file is).
-It will be the current directory when not specified.
+If unspecified, defaults to current directory.

-All the arguments are optional:
+All of the arguments are optional:

-`--ignore-bin-package=[true|false]`: A flag indicates if depcheck ignores the packages containing bin entry.
+`--ignore-bin-package=[true|false]`: A flag to indicate if depcheck ignores the packages containing bin entry.
 The default value is `true`.

-`--json`: Output results to JSON.
+`--json`: Output results in JSON.
 When not specified, depcheck outputs in human friendly format.

 `--ignores`: A comma separated array containing package names to ignore.
 It can be glob expressions.
 Example, `--ignores=eslint,babel`.